julifmontoya/django-blog-temp/README.md

 - Enable either "Automatic Deploy”

 ## 12. Credits and references
-Background image of a stage viewed from the crowd, artwanted
+Travel images of blog was taken from https://unsplash.com/